 Many surveys disclosed several facts about why geofencing is a hit from day the day it was launched.

 - More than 65% of users expect to have information on their mobile devices

 - At least 40% users want information on the go

 - When sure about getting something in return, 70% of users are willing to share their location information

 - Due to location-based marketing (geofencing), stores have seen double the engagements than ever before.
 Read more and in-detail here.

-Geofencing technology is a promising one, particularly for all mobile application services.
+Geofencing enables growth of retail technology is a promising one, particularly for all mobile application services.
 Moreover, the effects of using this technology have lead to more engagement, cost-effectiveness, time savings and a truly transformative experience for large enterprises.